EMGurb/EMGurb/README.md

 - 👀 I’m interested in ...
 Computers
 - 🌱 I’m currently learning ...
 Security/Coding
 - 💞️ I’m looking to collaborate on ... some learning resources
-- 📫 How to reach me ... email.
+- 📫 How to reach me ... erikgibsonurb@gmail.com

 <!---
 EMGurb/EMGurb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.